ReeceRenninger/lab14/README.md

 Stretch Goals:

-- Implement a standard queue
+- [x]Implement a standard queue
-- allow users to send "tips/thank you notes" to driver after order is received (deleted from queue).
+- [ ] allow users to send "thank you notes" to driver after order is received (deleted from queue).

 ### Links and Resources